-Shoulders aren't a typical trouble spot on women -- most women store fat in their hips, thighs or midsection rather than their upper body, but broad shoulders are sometimes determined by genetics.
-You can make some lifestyle tweaks that might slightly reduce the size of your shoulders, however, especially if you're currently carrying excess weight.
+Shoulders aren't a typical trouble spot on women, because most women store fat in their hips, thighs or midsection rather than their upper body — but broad shoulders are sometimes determined by genetics.
+If that sounds like your body, you can make some lifestyle adjustments that might slightly reduce the size of your shoulders, especially if you're currently carrying excess weight.
 You can also reduce their appearance through tweaking your fitness routine and making some style adjustments.

-Your shoulders are primarily made up of muscles, bones and connective tissues -- but they might have excess fat if you're overweight.
+Your shoulders are primarily made up of muscles, bones and connective tissues — but they might have excess fat if you're overweight.
 If that's the case, reducing your body fat percentage will help remove fat all over.
 It's impossible to target weight loss to your shoulders, but by lowering your body fat percentage, you'll make your shoulders smaller as well.
-To lose weight, women should generally eat between 1,200 and 1,500 calories daily to lose roughly 1 to 2 pounds of fat each week, notes California State University.
+Women can generally slim down safely by eating between 1,200 and 1,500 calories daily to lose roughly 1 to 1.5 pounds of fat each week, notes the National Institutes of Health.

 Introduce Cardiovascular Exercise

 That calorie burn adds up over time.
 If you're burning 540 calories per workout, three times per week, that's enough to lose roughly half a pound of fat per week.
-Exercising three times weekly also boosts your metabolism the rest of the time, notes Harvard Medical School, and this further helps you lose weight.
+Exercising three times weekly also boosts your metabolism the rest of the time, notes Harvard Health Publishing, and this further helps you lose weight.

 Switching your choice of cardio exercises might also help shrink muscular shoulders.
-If your shoulders are well-developed from using swimming or rowing as your primary cardio workout, for example, switching to running, the elliptical or a step or dance class might help.
+If your shoulders are well-developed from using swimming or rowing as your primary cardio workout, for example, consider switching to lower-body intensive exercises such as running, the elliptical or a step or dance class.

 Strength Training for Slimmer Shoulders